karakum-team/karakum/docs/blogposts/Promotion.md

 ### Lightness

-If we dig deep and explore Ducat, we can see that it is a compiler, a big independent complete compiler.
+If we dig deep and explore Dukat, we can see that it is a compiler, a big independent complete compiler.
 The decision to be a compiler has upsides and downsides.
 The biggest upside, I can see, is that you have full control of [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) that means you literally can construct language structures and manipulate them as you want, you can collect your own metadata and store it directly in AST nodes